form and structure factors

 Form Factor F

 In the following figures simulated form factors |F(qy,qz)|2 for different shapes of objects are presented (log scale intensity).
 The scattering distribution in the patterns show, that one is able to distinguish between different form factors.
-By measuring the angle between the horizon and the scattering maxima in the case of, for example, a pyramidal shape one is able to calculate the angle of the side walls of the objects (figure 7).
+By measuring the angle between the horizon and the scattering maxima in the case of, for example, a pyramidal shape one is able to calculate the angle of the side walls of the objects (Figure 7).
 Due to the reciprocal space pattern, the real shape of all scattering objects is rotated by 90 degrees.

 Figure 4: simulated cylindrical form factor (R=5nm; H/R=1)